avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 8. add newly created zip file to that same location
 ​
 9. go to `src/site_components/constants/version_number.js`
-10. update the `neoLatestVersion` variable to the latest version number ​
+10. update the `neoLatestVersion` variable to the latest version number and update the `lastest` field of the `timestamps` variable

+​
 11. update `package.json` to use the latest version of the css-library (`@avaya/neo`); run `npm install --force` in design portal to update `package-lock.json`
 12. open a PR into `develop`, merge, then open a PR into `main` and merge.
 When this second PR is merged the site will be deployed to production.